-Many BBQ lovers wonder how to increase heat in a smoker.
+Many BBQ lovers wonder how to increase heat in their smoker.
 Smoking meat to perfection is a skill that only gets better with time and practice.
 The key to this ingenious act lies in effective temperature control throughout the cooking process.
 Only then can you get the desired result; a tender, tasty and flavorful dish!

 You might be wondering; just how hard is it to regulate your smoker’s temperature?
-To be honest, smoking on a grill really isn’t as simple as it sounds.
+To be honest, smoking isn’t as simple as it sounds.
 This is because there’s no one set way to raise or lower your smoker’s temperature.
 Temperature control largely depends on how you regulate the fuel and oxygen flowing into the unit.
 The basic premise of controlling your grill’s temperature is this:

 - Add more oxygen and the temperature will rise.